Español

 All about Neem

-diseases."
-Products made from neem have proven medicinal properties,
+"Panacea for all diseases."
+Products made from neem have proven

-component in Ayurvedic medicine and is particularly prescribed for
+considered a major component in Ayurvedic medicine and is

 United Nations has declared Neem as the tree of the 21st Century

-most promising trees of the 21st century.
-It shows great potential
+promising trees of the 21st century.
+It shows great potential in the

-in the fields of medicine, pest management and agriculture.
-The neem
+fields of medicine, pest management and agriculture.
+The neem tree

 As this remarkable tree begins to reveal its secrets to modern